snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

    to compare other adaptive metrics to one that relies purely on space-filling in an equivalent context.

+..
+   TODO: %DPM: PROBABLY WANT TO CHANGE THE NAME OF THIS METRIC:

 Gradient
    Similar to the above metric, a candidate’s nearest neighbor is determined as in the distance metric, only now the score is the